seanie5011/MasterCalculatorPython/README.md

 ## This project contains numerous functions primarily for usage in an Undergraduate Physics context

-This project contains numerous functions that can solve complicated tasks / problems, focused on use in an Undergraduate Physics students work. (*Plans to add Frontend using [Streamlit](https://streamlit.io/), already some using [Matplotlib](https://matplotlib.org/stable/index.html)*)
+This project contains numerous functions that can solve complicated tasks / problems, focused on use in an Undergraduate Physics students work.
+These are showcased using a web-app created with [Streamlit](https://streamlit.io/).

-The functionality supported are / will be as follows:
+The functionality supported (and planned to implement) are as follows:

 1. [Interpolation](#interpolation)
 2. [Curve Fitting](#curve-fitting)